puppetlabs/puppet-docs/source/puppet/4.5/reference/subsystem_agent_master_comm.markdown

 2. Check whether any of the discovered plugins need to be downloaded.
     * If so, do a GET request to `/puppet/v3/file_content/plugins/<FILE>` for each one.

-## Request Catalog While Submitting Facts
+## Request catalog while submitting facts

 1. Do a POST request to `/puppet/v3/catalog/<NAME>`, where the post data is all of the node's [facts][] encoded as JSON.
 Receive a compiled [catalog][] in return.